AshleyScirra/html-imports-polyfill/README.md

 `addImport(url, async, progressObject)`

 Load the HTML import at `url`.
-The `async` flag is only used if native HTML imports are supported, and sets the `async` attribute on the link element. `progressObject` has `loaded` and `total` properties written to it which can be checked periodically to determine loading progress.
+The `async` flag is no longer used (it only applied to the now-deleted native path). `progressObject` has `loaded` and `total` properties written to it which can be checked periodically to determine loading progress.
 The function returns a promise that resolves when the import has finished loading.

 `getImportDocument()`

 Returns the current import document, for script included from an import.

-`hasNativeHTMLImportsSupport()`

-Returns true if native imports are supported.

 ## How it works

-When HTML imports are natively supported, the functions simply wrap adding `<link rel="import">`.
-However when in polyfill mode, it works like this:
+The polyfill's `addImport()` function does the following:

 1. The import is fetched via XMLHttpRequest as a document.
 2. Any stylesheets and scripts in the returned document are moved to the main document, so styles are applied and scripts are run.